refile/refile/README.md

 - Open the "Permission" section
 - Click "Add CORS Configuration"

 The default configuration only allows "GET", you'll want to allow "POST" as well.
+You'll also want to permit the "Content-Type" header.

 It could look something like this:

 ``` xml